Recent Posts

 7:00 AM

-Updating our Q1 Kalinowski Quick-Service Other Same-Store Sales Index (3/20/2024)
+Updating our Q1 Kalinowski Fast-Casual Same-Store Sales Index (3/26/2025)

-With this report, we update our data-driven Kalinowski Quick-Service Other Index for Q1 to +1.7%.
-This is the one-year figure, lapping the +5.4% number from Q1 2020, the +8.4% figure from Q1 2021, the +2.3% number from Q1 2022, and the +5.2% figure from Q1 2023.
-Comparing to Q1 2019 levels — a five-year (pre-pandemic) basis — the Kalinowski Quick-Service Other Index for Q1 2024 is at +25.0%.
-These numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during January, February, and early-to-mid March.
+With this report, we update our data-driven Kalinowski Fast-Casual Index for Q1 to +2.3%.
+Comparing to Q1 2019 levels — a pre-pandemic basis — the Kalinowski Fast-Casual Index for Q1 2025 is at +55.8%.
+This +55.8% figure is the best of any major restaurant sector.
+Our latest fast-casual numbers are based on our proprietary checks/data as regards same-store sales performance for this segment during January, February, and early-to-mid March.

 Read More »